ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check
 The system validates a registration machine, registration officer, registration center details, and devices, which are used for packet creation.
-This validation is to ensure that the packet received by the Registration Processor is from the authenticated source and/or authenticated device.
+This validation is to ensure that the packet received by the Registration Processor was created in a authenticated device by a authentic Officer or superviser.
 ### 3.1.5 GPS Capture Check
 ### 3.1.6 Officer & Supervisor Validation